-Alyssa focuses on briefing on high-stakes issues at both the trial and appellate level.
+Alyssa focuses on briefing high-stakes issues at both the trial and appellate level.

 Alyssa maintains an active pro bono practice focusing primarily on criminal law matters.
-Among her pro bono work, she has argued before the New York Appellate Division on behalf of defendants challenging convictions for ineffective assistance of trial counsel and insufficiency of the evidence; drafted cert- and merits-stage amicus briefs in the Supreme Court case Quarles v.
+She recently secured reversal of an attempted robbery conviction based on insufficient evidence in the New York Appellate Division.
+She has represented defendants in state-court appeals and petitioners for habeas relief in federal court; drafted cert- and merits-stage amicus briefs in the Supreme Court case Quarles v.
 United States; and co-drafted an amicus brief to the Second Circuit urging that failure to advise naturalized citizens of the denaturalization risks of a plea violates the Sixth Amendment.